ehsu4220/CyberEffects_IPDIM/README.md

 3. Upload to Apache2 server using FTP [here](https://youtu.be/Np_OUB4gvc4?list=PLeiTQKKRIIRqCkCFe-xL8ohp5Euh8Jxqd)

 **Note** - This has been known to restrict usable ports on the device.
-Make sure to allow ports 80 and 8080 for the Apache2 PDF download site and Flask server
+Make sure to allow ports 80 and 8080 for the Apache2 PDF download site and Flask server.
+SSL and firewall has also been known to mess with the implant's ability to reconnect with the FTP server.

           sudo ufw allow 80/tcp